BixiHQ/php-client/README.md

 ## Contact

-For support or inquiries, please contact the package maintainer at hi@bixi.so.
+For support or inquiries, please contact the package maintainer at <hi@bixi.so>.